Mayo Clinic recognized for expertise in life support

 The clinic has over 20 years' experience in delivering ECMO treatment to infants, children and adults.
 More than 1,000 people have received ECMO care at Mayo Clinic.

 Mayo Clinic regularly offers symposiums and training in simulation laboratories to help critical care medical professionals worldwide learn the latest techniques and technology on using ECMO to help people.

 Mayo Clinic in Minnesota and Arizona have been awarded the gold level award for excellence in life support by the Extracorporeal Life Support Organization.

-Mayo Clinic in Rochester, Minnesota, and Mayo Clinic in Phoenix/Scottsdale, Arizona, are ranked among the Best Hospitals for heart care and heart surgery and pulmonology by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., and Mayo Clinic in Phoenix/Scottsdale, Ariz., are ranked among the Best Hospitals for heart care and heart surgery and pulmonology by U.S. News & World Report.
 Mayo Clinic in Jacksonville, Fla., is ranked highly performing for pulmonology by U.S. News & World Report.

 Research and innovation

 Mayo Clinic has been at the forefront of cardiovascular surgery since the specialty began.
 Mayo surgeons performed some of the world's first open-heart surgeries in children using a heart-lung machine developed at the clinic.